Skip to content

 Loss & Training

-Player uses GRPO: for each problem, \(n\) solutions, advantage \(A_{i,j} = (r_{i,j} - \text{mean})/\text{std}\), updated within a trust region; Coach uses REINFORCE: \(\nabla_\theta J = \frac{1}{m}\sum_i R^{\text{Coach}}_i \nabla_\theta \log \pi_\theta^{\text{C}}(x_i)\).
-Validation set is fixed as AMC (moderate difficulty, neither saturated nor sparse); Minerva/OlympiadBench are also used for robustness checks.
-All training is on the verl framework, 4–8 A800-80GB GPUs, batch=16, rollout=16.
+The Player uses GRPO: for each problem's \(n\) solutions, the advantage \(A_{i,j} = (r_{i,j} - \text{mean})/\text{std}\) is calculated, and updates are performed within a trust region.
+The Coach uses REINFORCE: \(\nabla_\theta J = \frac{1}{m}\sum_i R^{\text{Coach}}_i \nabla_\theta \log \pi_\theta^{\text{C}}(x_i)\).
+The validation set is fixed to AMC (moderate difficulty, neither saturated nor sparse).
+Experiments also verify robustness using Minerva and OlympiadBench.
+All training is implemented in the verl framework using 4–8 A800-80GB GPUs, with batch size 16 and rollout size 16.

 Key Experimental Results